-Dried apricot, raspberry, brown sugar, and a delicate floral character reminiscent of orchids on the nose lead into a cup that is defined by its super clean black tea base and molasses-like sweetness.
+Dried apricot, raspberry, brown sugar, and a delicate floral character reminiscent of orchids on the nose lead into a cup that is defined by its super clean black tea base, bright citrus, and caramel-like sweetness.
 As the cup begins to cool the fruited qualities found on the nose emerge once again.

-Up to 1,392 farming families contributed to this lot produced by the Long Miles Coffee Project.
-Grown on Nkonge Hill (Nkonge means “together winning” in Kirundi), this coffee was processed at the Long Miles-built Heza washing station.
-Though coffees from Long Miles have been a staple on Passenger’s offering menu since 2015, this 2018 harvest is being welcomed to our Foundational Offering menu where it will enjoy year-round availability.
+Up to 291 farming families contributed to this lot produced by the Long Miles Coffee Project.
+Grown on Gishubi Hill, this coffee was processed at the Long Miles-built Heza washing station.
+Coffees from Long Miles have been a staple on Passenger’s menu since 2015 and this 2020 harvest is the latest selection to be presented as our Foundational Heza Offering, where it will enjoy year-round availability.

 Heza (pronounced HEY-za) washing station is built into the face of a cliff, overlooking the Kibira rainforest; the border between Rwanda and Burundi.
 It was constructed in January of 2014 and was the second washing station built as part of the Long Miles Coffee Project, a family endeavor started by Kristy and Ben Carlson.
 Long Miles has been built around the concept that coffee can be not only a catalyst for change but also the full realization of change itself, that coffee has the ability to change a landscape and to transform individuals and communities, that by connecting small hills of farming communities in rural Burundi directly with roasters in consuming countries and by highlighting traceability, unique micro-climates, processing techniques, and the power of the human spirit, that a more equitable supply chain can and will emerge.
 For the past five years, Passenger has purchased the lion’s share of our Burundi coffees from the Long Miles Coffee Project.
 We are continuously inspired by the spirit of this endeavor and the quality and qualities of the coffees the Long Miles team produces.